alexandr-tichonov/SOC-Automation-Project/README.md

 Additionally, this workflow was designed to notify the analyst of malicious activity via email and prompt them to take responsive action, such as blocking IP addresses.

+## Skills Learned
+* Designing end-to-end SOC workflows with automation in mind.
+* Configuring endpoint telemetry on Windows and Linux systems.
+* Setting up and configuring a SIEM (Wazuh) for correlation and alerting.
+* Using Shuffle SOAR for automated workflows and API-based response.
+* Enriching events with threat intelligence.
+* Managing investigations and case data in TheHive.
+* Writing playbooks for email alerting and analyst-driven decisions.
+* Practicing incident response automation with active response.

 ## Architecture
 This project was divided into two distinct phases to demonstrate workflow reliability across different operating systems and highlight the flexibility of Wazuh for monitoring diverse endpoints.
 While the Windows phase focused on telemetry collection and case management, the Linux phase emphasized consistent active response.